Harvey Cushing: Personal life

 Cushing died on October 7, 1939, in New Haven, Connecticut, from complications of a myocardial infarction.
 He was interred at Lake View Cemetery in Cleveland.
 An autopsy performed on Cushing revealed that his brain harbored a colloid cyst of the third ventricle.

 Legacy

-In the beginning of the 20th century, Cushing developed many of the basic surgical techniques for operating on the brain.
+At the beginning of the 20th century, Cushing developed many of the basic surgical techniques for operating on the brain.
 This established him as one of the foremost leaders and experts in the field.
-Under his influence neurosurgery became a new and autonomous surgical discipline.
+Under his influence, neurosurgery became a new and autonomous surgical discipline.